 Yes, it’s highly unusual for personality-disordered individuals to voluntarily seek evaluation.
 When they do, it’s usually because of a court order, an ultimatum, or a hospitalization.

-Attending therapy, though?
+, though?
 That’s not so unusual.
 But let’s be clear about why they go.

-Many borderlines don’t seek therapy for self-improvement.
+Borderlines usually don’t seek therapy for self-improvement.
 They use it as a tool for:

 -

-- Validation (I’m the real victim here!)
+Validation (I’m here!)

-- Manipulation (Watch me turn the therapist into an ally against my partner.)
+Manipulation (Watch me turn the therapist into an ally against my partner.)

-At this point, Victor finally chimed in with additional background information.
+At this point, Victor finally chimed in with some additional background information.
 Turns out, he and Goldie have been married for less than a year.

-And in that short time Goldie has:
+And in that short time Goldie had already:

-- Gotten him arrested multiple times.
+Gotten him arrested.
+Multiple times.

-All in under a year.
+All in under one year.

 That’s not a rough patch.

-That’s a preview of coming attractions.
+That’s a preview of coming attractions fatal attractions.

 Heaven help this man if he has a child with her.